oneops/oneops.github.io/_posts/2017-02-02-oneops-release-170202stable.md

 ---
-layout: post
+layout: wmt/post
 title:  On Schedule - OneOps Release 17.02.02-STABLE
 published: true
 authors: [klohia, mmoser]
 ---

 We are definitely back to our release cycle of every two weeks.
 This means we bring you enhancements and fixes in a regular cadence and you get access to them faster.
 Keeping that in mind, every release is a bit smaller in terms of changes - good for the stability of your running instance.
 So let's see what we got this time.

 <!--more-->

 A focus on bug fixes for this release meant that there are no new features.

 ## Bug Fixes and Improvements